bigomics/omicsplayground-doc/install.rst

 Run using the Docker file
 --------------------------------------------------------------------------------
-The docker file of the platform is availeble on `Docker hub
+The docker file of the platform is available on `Docker hub
 <https://cloud.docker.com/u/bigomics/repository/docker/bigomics/playground>`__.
 Follow the steps below for setting up the running platform from the docker file.